19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (b) the child referred to in that section whom the self-employed woman has applied to adopt —

-(i) is not adopted by that self-employed woman within 12 months commencing on the date the application to adopt is made, or the dependant’s pass in respect of the child is issued, as the case may be; and
+(i) is not adopted by that self-employed woman within 12 months commencing on the date the application to adopt is made, or the dependant’s pass in respect of the child is issued, as the case may be; or

+[Act 33 of 2016 wef 01/07/2017]

 (ii) where the child is not a citizen of Singapore by birth, does not become a citizen of Singapore within 6 months commencing on the date he is adopted by that self-employed woman,